jelovac/bitly4laravel/README.md

 Provides basic bitly API to use with Laravel 4.

-oAuth2 is currently under implementation, to use this package you need Bitly API KEY and login USERNAME which you can find at this [link](https://bitly.com/a/your_api_key) when logged in.
+In order to use this API you need to get [OAuthGeneric Access Token](https://bitly.com/a/oauth_apps) from Bitly website.

 Instalation
 ===========